json-everything/json-everything-docs/_docs/schema/vocabs.md

 It gives meaning to the keyword beyond how the meta-schema describes it: a non-negative integer.

-Any validator can validate that `minDate` is a date-formatted string, but only a validator that understands `https://myserver.net/my-vocab` as a vocabulary will understand that `minDate` should validate that a date in the instance should be later than that in the schema.
+Any validator can validate that `minDate` is a date-formatted string, but only a validator that understands `https://myserver.net/vocab/dateMath` _as a vocabulary_ will understand that `minDate` should validate that the date in the instance should be later than the date in the schema.

-Now, if you look at the `$vocabulary` entry for `https://myserver.net/my-vocab`, the vocabulary has its ID as the key with a boolean value.
+Now, if you look at the `$vocabulary` entry for `https://myserver.net/vocab/dateMath`, the vocabulary has its ID as the key with a boolean value.
 In this case, that value is `true`.
-That means that if *JsonSchema.Net* *doesn't* know about the vocabulary, it **must** refuse to process any schema that declares **M** as its `$schema` (as **S** does).
-If this value were `false`, then *JsonSchema.Net* would be allowed to continue, which means that only syntactic analysis (i.e. "Is `minDate` a date-formatted string?") would be performed.
+That means that if the evaluator *doesn't* know about the vocabulary, it **must** refuse to process any schema that uses our meta-schema.
+If this value were `false`, then the validator would be allowed to continue, but it would only be able to collect the keyword's value as an annotation (or ignore it).

-So, back to the example, because we declare the vocabulary to be required (by giving it a value of `true`) *and* because *JsonSchema.Net* knows about it, **I1** is reported as valid and **I2** is not.
-If the vocabulary had not been required and *JsonSchema.Net* didn't know about the vocabulary, both **I1** and **I2** would be reported as valid because the `minDate` keyword would not have been enforced.

 ## Registering a vocabulary {#schema-vocabs-registration}

-To tell *JsonSchema.Net* about a vocabulary, you need to create a `Vocabulary` instance and register it using `VocabularyRegistry.Add<T>()`.
+To tell *JsonSchema.Net* about a vocabulary, you need to create a `Vocabulary` instance and register it using `VocabularyRegistry.Register<T>()`.

 The `Vocabulary` class is quite simple.
 It defines the vocabulary's ID and lists the keywords which it supports.

-The keywords must still be registered separately (see "Defining Custom Keywords" below).
+The keywords must still be registered separately (keep reading for instructions on creating and registering keywords).

-It's not always necessary to have a meta-schema for your vocabulary.
-However, if you want to enable `EvaluationOptions.ValidateMetaschema`, you will need to register it.

 ## Defining Custom Keywords {#schema-vocabs-custom-keywords}

-`JsonSchema` has been designed to allow you to create your own keywords.
+_JsonSchema.Net_ has been designed with custom keywords in mind.
 There are several steps that need to be performed to do this.

 1. Implement `IJsonSchemaKeyword`.
-1. Optionally implement one of the schema-container interfaces.
+2. Optionally implement one of the schema-container interfaces.
    1. `ISchemaContainer`
    2. `ISchemaCollector`
    3. `IKeyedSchemaCollector`
    4. `ICustomSchemaCollector`
-2. Apply some attributes.
+3. Apply some attributes.
-3. Register the keyword.
+4. Register the keyword.
-4. Create a JSON converter.
+5. Create a JSON converter.

 And your new keyword is ready to use.